 This is about learning.
 It’s not about making you feel good about your business.
 You need honest feedback.

 That’s why it’s also a good idea to make surveys to family and friends anonymous.

-Read reviews left for your competitors
+Read reviews left in your local market.

 This seems so simple, but most people don’t think of it.
 Lots of people leave online reviews.

 Google, Angie’s List, Yelp, Facebook, Bing, Better Business Bureau, Yellow Pages and Homebuilder.com are just some of the places online your neighbors probably left some reviews.
-Some of these reviews will be for your competitors.

 Take a look at what people are saying about your competition.